omosedebassey/Identifying-Key-Drivers-of-Supply-Chain-Disruptions/README.md

 | Lead Time | -0.0021 | 0.623 | Not significant |
 | Historical Disruption Count | -0.00033 | 0.875 | Not significant |

-**Finding:** Operational delays are the dominant driver of disruption risk.
+**Findings:** Operational delays are the dominant driver of disruption risk.

 ---